CraazyCraaz/Developer-Profile-Generator/README.md

 * The generated resume includes the number of: public repositories, followers, GitHub stars and following count.

-* The background color of the generated PDF matches the color that the user provides.
+* The background color of the generated html matches the color that the user provides.

 ```
 GIVEN the developer has a GitHub profile

 WHEN prompted for the developer's GitHub username and favorite color

-THEN a PDF profile is generated
+THEN an html profile is generated
 ```